commita/fridayhug/README.md

 use [their scheduler](https://devcenter.heroku.com/articles/scheduler), but it will use our available free dyno time and we would end up paying for it.

+## Tests

+*There's none*.
+Yes, I know... what I shame.
+This was a one person and one weekend RailsRumble-like project, hopefully there will be tests in the future.

 ## Heroku

 We use Heroku to host our little app and we use their awesome [free tier](http://www.heroku.com/pricing#1-0).